-- To what extent are the program goals clear and explicit in regards to what students should be learning, and how students will attain necessary skills and knowledge through coursework, advising, mentoring, and research?
-Do program goals address all of the students that it serves, including, as applicable, doctoral and masters students? - How does the program relate to national trends within the discipline, including aspirational peer programs? - How well does the program align with and demonstrably support UC Merced's mission and goals?
+- Are the program goals clear and explicit in regards to what students should be learning, and what skills and knowledge they should be taking away from each course?
+Do program goals address all of the students that it serves, including, as applicable, majors, non-majors, and minors? - How does the program relate to national trends within the discipline, including aspirational peer programs? - How well does the program align with and demonstrably support UC Merced's mission and goals, including General Education and the Hallmarks of Baccalaureate Degrees at UC Merced?